scottrlarson/profession/content/home/about.md

 {{% alert %}} Are you being affected by the Northern California fires?
 If you are a first responder for the Northern California fires, or a victim of a <a href="updates/update-fema-scam">FEMA Scam</a>, or need help <a href="services/data/recovery">recovering lost, or damaged data</a>, I can help. <a href="#contact">Contact me</a> to setup a free evaluation of your situation.
 First Responders & Fire victims receive 25% off, use the FIRECODE25 when paying and I will take 25% off your bill of service.{{% /alert %}}

-{{% accordion title="Professional Background" col="in" id="professional" %}}
+{{% accordion title="Professional Background" id="professional" %}}
 I am a computer and information technology professional.
 I got my start in technology working for small custom computer shops back in late nineties.
 In early 2000 I moved on to Systems Administration for small networks.
 I got tired with the corporate world and started providing services to the public of Santa Rosa as a independent IT service man.
 Today I still provide IT services to the public of Santa Rosa, California and surrounding areas.
-You can <a href="#contact">contact</a> me if you have questions or want to setup a consultation.
 {{% /accordion %}}

 {{% accordion title="Spiritual Activism" id="activism" %}}